-With Pseudostack, we sidestep the difficulties and performance overheads of unwinding stacks in a robust and platform independent way by using function entry/exit tags added by hand to important points in the code base.
+The label stack (formerly called "Pseudo stack") uses function entry/exit tags added by hand to important points in the code base.
 The stacks you see in the UI are chains of these tags.
-This gives robust stacks that work on all platforms, but they miss out on un-annotated areas of the code base, and give no visibility into system libraries or drivers.
+This is good for highlighting particularly interesting parts of the code, but they miss out on un-annotated areas of the code base, and give no visibility into system libraries or drivers.

 Tagging is done by adding macros of the form

 AUTO_PROFILER_LABEL("NAMESPACE", "NAME").
 These add RAII helpers, which are used by the profiler to track entries/exits of the annotated functions.
 For this to be effective, you need to liberally use

 AUTO_PROFILER_LABEL throughout the code.
 See